-- properties can have a suburbanising effect upon the street scene, fragmenting and damaging the verges and network of hedgerows, many of which are highly valued for nature conservation.
-Existing accesses should be used where possible and shared vehicle and pedestrian access to properties will be encouraged. - 7.18.
-Gate posts and entrance gates should reflect the scale and design of the dwelling they serve and respect the character of the existing street scene.
+- Gate posts and entrance gates should 7.18. reflect the scale and design of the dwelling they serve and respect the character of the existing street scene.
 Only in a very few specific cases would tall ornamental brick piers with lighting and ornate wrought iron gates be appropriate.
 For most properties they appear overly grand and suburban for the New Forest setting and are not considered acceptable.
 Similarly, tall solid timber gates give properties a feeling of fortified impenetrability, which is alien to, and detracts from the open, informal character of the New Forest.
-Simple timber five bar timber or metal field gates are likely to be supported in rural settings in the New Forest and can be automatic.
+Simple timber five bar timber or metal field gates are likely to be supported in rural settings in the New Forest and can be automatic. - 7.19.
+Formalised hard surfacing, such as paving blocks or tarmacadam, further compounds the visual intrusion of access ways.
+Impermeable materials also increase the water runoff pressure on surface drainage systems, resulting in flooding.
+The use of permeable and semi-permeable surfaces such as pea shingle, golden gravel, hoggin and grasscrete systems will be encouraged as they are more appropriate for the rural setting of the New Forest, help manage surface water runoff, and have greater ecological potential.
+Buff coloured materials that match the natural gravels of the New Forest will be encouraged at the edge of settlements or where accesses cross verges or the Open Forest.
+Edges should be of treated timber or granite setts or left to merge with the grass for a more informal appearance.